 Is there a customer panel with the WP Starter account?

 Does the WP Starter run off of CPanel?

-Can the WP Starter handle automatic staging sites?
+Does the WP Starter account do automatic backups?

 What does "Automated Backups" mean?